 Our basement design notches down, creating a moody and glamorous, low-light restaurant feel with a cool mix of pattern clash upholstery and heavily patinated walls.
 The high ceilings keep things feeling airy and the open kitchen gives a sense of theatre and a secondary basement bar keeps diners sated with cocktails and a huge Australian wine list.
 Tables are a mix of two-man-intimate-couples-dining and larger sharing tables.

-Run For The Hills is a London-based creative design house that exists in the space where graphics and interiors meet.
+Run For The Hills is a London-based creative design house that exists in the space where branding and interiors meet.

 If you have an interesting project or commission you want to discuss, email us at sayhello@runforthehills.com.